-We have established the goal of eliminating the disparity of employee experiences at NCADA, from hiring to retiring, within 3 years.
-We believe that by focusing internally first, we will be better and more fully equipped to respond to the needs of our community.
-To this end, we have identified internal benchmarks and developed outcomes to measure our success and track our progress.
+We have established the goal of eliminating the disparity of employee experiences at PreventEd, from hiring to retiring, within 3 years.
+We believe that focusing on our internal team will prepare us to better serve our clients and students.
+To this end, we have identified benchmarks and developed outcomes to measure our success and track our progress.

-We participated in the United Way’s, “Building a Framework for Advancing Racial Equity” pilot program, designed to help select member agencies take system-level action.
-For example, the program has propelled us to: establish a common language with inclusive terms, update our purchasing policy to reflect a racial equity lens, and create a budget line item for diversity, equity, and inclusion (DEI) work.
+As participants in the United Way’s pilot program with Dr. Kira Banks, we have been called to take systems-level action.
+For example, the program has propelled us to: establish a common language, develop an M/WBE purchasing policy, and create a budget line item for diversity, equity, and inclusion (DEI) work.

 We have engaged with Undo Bias, a consulting firm, to accompany us in our racial equity journey.
 They have led us in various caucusing exercises and have helped us create a Racial Equity Committee in November 2019.
 Committee members are employees and board members who are passionate and committed to the advancement of racial equity.
 They are united in their mission to identify racial disparities within PreventEd, assist leadership in addressing those disparities, and inspire and educate their teammates to actively incorporate racial equity into their daily lives and work.

 In August 2020, the Racial Equity Committee developed and disseminated an internal survey on racial climate at the organization.
 Data was disaggregated by race and prompted us to create an agency-wide confidential reporting process and engage leadership at a deeper level in the DEI work.